MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/navigating-the-windows-mixed-reality-home.md

 **Note:** Use **Windows Key + Y** to switch the mouse between controlling your PC's desktop and the Windows Mixed Reality home.

 Within the Windows Mixed Reality home:
-* Pressing the **left-click** mouse button performs a select and acts like the [air tap](../design/gaze-and-commit.md#composite-gestures) gesture.
+* Pressing the **left-click** mouse button selects and acts like the [air tap](../design/gaze-and-commit.md#composite-gestures) gesture.
 * Holding the **right-click** mouse button brings up the [teleportation](navigating-the-windows-mixed-reality-home.md#getting-around-your-home) reticle.
 * Pressing the **Windows** key on the keyboard brings up the [Start Menu](navigating-the-windows-mixed-reality-home.md#start-menu) and acts like the [bloom](../design/system-gesture.md#bloom) gesture.
 * When [gazing](../design/gaze-and-commit.md) at a 2D desktop app, you can **left-click** to select, **right-click** to bring up context menus, and use the **scroll wheel** to scroll (just like on your PC's desktop).

 ## Cortana

 [Cortana](../design/voice-input.md#hey-cortana) is your personal assistant in Windows Mixed Reality, just like on PC and phone.
-HoloLens has a built-in microphone, but immersive headsets may require additional hardware.
-Use Cortana to open apps, restart your device, look things up online, and more.
+HoloLens has a built-in microphone, but immersive headsets may require extra hardware.
+Use Cortana to open apps, restart your device, look up things online, and more.
 Developers may also choose to [integrate Cortana](https://dev.windows.com/cortana) into their experiences.

 You can also use voice commands to get around your home.
 For example, point at a button (using [gaze](../design/gaze-and-commit.md) or a controller, depending on the device) and say “Select.”
 Other voice commands include “Go home,” “Bigger,” “Smaller,” “Close,” and “Face me.”

 ## Store, Settings, and system apps

-Windows Mixed Reality has a number of built-in apps, such as:
+Windows Mixed Reality has several built-in apps, such as:
 * **Microsoft Store** to get apps and games
 * **Feedback Hub** to submit feedback about the system and system apps
 * **Settings** to configure system settings ([including networking](../connecting-to-wi-fi-on-hololens.md) and system updates)